ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

   default values).

-* The **optional** parameters are: All environment parameters (if it is specified will be overwrite the default environment value) seed, model to load (before training), experiment ID, wrappers to use (respecting the order), training evaluation, wandb functionality and cloud options.
+* The **optional** parameters are: All environment parameters (if it is specified will be overwrite the default environment value), seed, model to load (before training), experiment ID, wrappers to use (respecting the order), training evaluation, wandb functionality and cloud options.